A Rough Form Of Justice – Part 2: Military Justice Sources of Law

 Article 134, the “General article” of the UCMJ, grants commanders authority to punish service members for, “all disorders and neglects to the prejudice of good order and discipline in the armed forces.”
 Article 134 also authorizes commanders to punish service members for, “all conduct of a nature to bring discredit upon the armed forces.”
 Article 133, UCMJ, prohibits “conduct unbecoming an officer and a gentlemen.”

 Due process requires that an accused be on notice that particular conduct is subject to criminal prosecution.
 Article 134 is a hold-over from the time before the UCMJ when military justice was based on customs of the service as opposed to explicit, codified statutes.
 In the hands of an inexperienced military prosecutor, Article 134 is subject to abuse and government overreaching.
 Military appellate courts have, on occasion, limited the reach of Article 134 and Article 133.
+As of January 1, 2019 the military now has several offenses that used to fall under Article 134, but now are codified statutes.

 MILITARY APPELLATE COURTS